 Digital assets are complex and, for many companies, run into the hundreds of thousands.
 This sheer number of files, and the need to easily store, share and retrieve them is one of the key drivers for implementing a digital asset management (DAM) platform.

 Adopting the right DAM can solve your business’ asset management problems, but the implementation process itself is often a significant project.
-So what does implementation involve, and how can you plan to ensure a successful rollout in your business?
+So what does implementation involve, and how can you plan to ensure a successful rollout in your business by completing a digital asset management system functional requirements list?

 Securing the budget